scorelab/Tracker/README.md

 Tracker is to help developers to jumpstart developping anykind of mobility tracking applications.

+Tracker lets any type or number of GPS devices to post their locations to a nodejs server through a ReST service.

 This consists of several main modules

   1. HTML5+AngularJS Front-end
   2. NodeJS+MongoDB API for collecting and quering tracker data
   3. Php+MySQL back-end to manage the trackers & etc.
   4. Android app to push data to the API
   5. Documentation

 ##Installation Guide